IainNZ/OldPersonalSite/_posts/2014-02-22-julia-unicode.markdown

 ### Here-be-dragons-fun: Visually similar symbols

-Something the Julia community recently had to work through is how to handle Unicode charaters that look very similar.
+Something the Julia community recently had to work through is how to handle Unicode characters that look very similar.
 One issue that I don't believe affects Julia but affects other languages is the non-breaking-space, which is visually identical to the normal space: this [sample code from Ruby](http://www.rubyinside.com/the-split-is-not-enough-whitespace-shenigans-for-rubyists-5980.html) shows the counter-intuitive results.

 The issue with Julia (version 0.2) can be summed in a short snippet of code: